mnddn/complete-mini-cart-for-woocommerce/readme.txt

 = 2.0.0 =
 **Major release** (22/04/2025)

-*Added: Sidecart feature for the shortcode and Elementor Widget *Improved: Compatibility with woocommerce
+* Added: Sidecart feature for the shortcode and Elementor Widget
+* Improved: Compatibility with woocommerce

+= 2.0.1 =
+* Minor bug fix

 == Upgrade Notice ==
 = 1.0.0 =